-If you fear that your elderly, ill or disabled parent in California is developing too much reliance on his/her caregiver, you may wish to take preventative measures to ensure that (s)he does not change his/her will while under this person’s undue influence.
+If you fear that your elderly, ill or disabled parent in California is developing too much reliance on a caregiver, you may wish to take preventative measures to ensure that your parent does not change the will while under this person’s undue influence.
 As explained by a state bar association at its recent meeting, undue influence occurs when one individual assumes a power position over another individual and misuses that power to overcome the victim’s free will and substitute his/her own will.

 Your parent must “be of sound mind” to make a valid last will and testament.
-This means (s)he must have the following knowledge and capabilities:
+This means the parent must have the following knowledge and capabilities:

 Undue influence indications